27th GST Council Meeting

 No Automatic Input Tax Credit Reversal

-Input tax credit under the new system cannot be automatically reversed by the seller in case of non-payment.
-In case of default in payment of tax by the seller, recovery would be made from the seller and reversal of credit from buyer will also be an option available with the revenue authorities only to address exceptional situations like missing dealer, closure of business by supplier or supplier not having adequate assets etc.
+The seller cannot reverse the Input tax credit automatically, in the case of non-payment under the new system.
+In case of default in payment of tax by the seller, recovery would be made from the seller and reversal of credit from the buyer option shall also be made available with the revenue authorities only to address exceptional situations such as missing dealer, closure of business by supplier or supplier with inadequate assets and other related situations.

 Recovery of tax or reversal of input tax credit will be handled through a due process of issuing notice and order.
 The process would be online and automated to reduce the human interface.